-Our ground breaking 3 months’ internship programme will potentially offer you the ability to gain a NZQA recognised qualification, whilst training to become an SPCA Inspector.
+Our 4 months’ internship programme will potentially offer you the ability train on the job to become an SPCA Animal Welfare Inspector.

 This is a unique opportunity to get real hands on experience in the role and get taught by the best in the Industry, at the end of which you may be offered a role as an Inspector with the SPCA.